wilau2/harvest-balance-calculator/.github/README.md

 Don't worry !
 Harvest will return every time already converted with your timezone you can make sure your user has the good timezone ->  `GET https://api.harvestapp.com/v2/users/me`

+## Beer
+If you like this project and want to help.
+You can buy me a beer [here](https://www.paypal.me/williamlauze)